RameezFridie/mid-assessment-api/README.md

 Generate a test report for the last completed run:

 - Run the command: `gradlew allureReport` (or `./gradlew allureReport` on Unix).
-- The report will be available in the `build\reports\test` folder.
+- The report will be available in the `test-report` folder.
 Open `index.html` in a Chrome browser for the best viewing experience.

 ## Postman Collection